 Benefits are also provided for accidental loss of limb, sight or hearing while travelling on University business.
 These benefits are detailed in the Specific Loss Accident Indemnity section of the Business Travel Accident Insurance Plan policy.

-The Corporate Administration Office has the necessary claim forms and will provide assistance in completing them.
+The Safety Resources Office has the necessary claim forms and will provide assistance in completing them.

 Business Travel does not include everyday travel to and from work

 You will be asked to designate a beneficiary when you are first eligible for Basic Life Insurance or when you apply for Optional Life Insurance.
 You may change your beneficiary at any time by completing a Change of Beneficiary form.
 It is your responsibility to keep your beneficiary designation up to date.
 If you do not designate a beneficiary, benefits will be paid to your estate.

 You are automatically the beneficiary for Spouse Optional Life Insurance.